BioImageTools/biomero-schema/README.md

 See `tests/example_workflow.json` for a complete example of a valid workflow definition.

-## Spec
+## Schema

-The following is json-ish psuedo-code that describes the spec:
+The following is json-ish psuedo-code that describes the schema:

 ```json
 schema =